ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 ```

-### Start Head Node
+### Start the Head Node
-On the head node (just choose one node to be the head node), run the following.
-If the --port argument is omitted, Ray will first choose port 6379, and then fall back to a random port if in 6379 is in use.
+Choose any node to be the head node and run the following.
+If the `--port` argument is omitted, Ray will first choose port 6379, and then fall back to a random port if in 6379 is in use.

 ```
 ray start --head --port=6379

-# To connect to this Ray runtime from another node, run
-ray start --address='<ip address>:6379'
 ```

-The command will print out the address of the Ray GCS server that was started (the local node IP address plus the port number you specified).
-If the connection fails, check your firewall settings and network configuration.
+The command will print out the Ray cluster address, which can be passed to `ray start` on other machines to start the worker nodes (see below).
+If you receive a ConnectionError, check your firewall settings and network configuration.

 ### Start Worker Nodes
 Then on each of the other nodes, run the following command to connect to the head node you just created.